udulaakazz/qwik-chat/README.md

 <p align="center"><img src="https://i.imgur.com/KF6fhEY.png" alt="project-image"></p>

-Qwik Chat is a demo chatbot application that uses Qwik and OpenAI API.
+Qwik Chat is a demo chatbot application that uses Qwik and OpenAI API with Latest ChatGPT Models.
 The ChatBot fetches data on the server-side using `server$()` function and provides streaming responses to the client and ensures that the API key is not visible on the client side.

 ## Setup